sigasi/sigasi_insights/manual/editor.md

 * errors or warnings: a message, if the given identifier has an error or warning associated to it
 * binary / decimal conversion: for hexadecimal, octal or binary values, the decimal equivalent

+Since [/releasenotes/sigasi-4.01] the hovers also offer extra links that make it easy to navigate to the declaration, find references, ...

 ## Auto-complete and Content Assist

 Sigasi Studio provides powerful autocompletion capabilities.
 This means